mascothub/hello-world/README.md

 # hello-world
-if the mind is a book, i keep an open mind. and a few open tab too.
+if the mind is a book, i'll keep it open. since the mind is like a book, i keep it open all the time, and a few open tabs too.